 Jonathan Majors faces career fallout amid domestic violence charges.
 Where does Hollywood's 'it' star go from here?

 It's been more than three weeks since Jonathan Majors was arrested for an alleged domestic dispute, but the 33-year-old's career is now starting take a hit.
-Majors, one of Hollywood's hottest young stars, was dropped by his manager and publicist on Monday, Yahoo Entertainment can confirm.
+Majors, one of Hollywood's hottest young stars, was dropped by his manager and publicist on Monday, Yahoo can confirm.
 Considering the actor's first court date is still weeks away, the timing seemingly signals more fallout to come, says one crisis PR expert.

 "The relationships between a client and their agent and publicist are ones that needs to be built on honesty and trust, so this signals to me that the talent team has learned information that goes against their professional mission and will inhibit them from having a working relationship moving forward," Ronn Torossian, founder & chairman of 5WPR, tells Yahoo.

-Note: UPDATE: No wonder people in the entertainment industry are distancing themselves from Jonathan Majors.
-More alleged victims have apparently come forward and are cooperating with the Manhattan district attorney's office, Variety reports.
-Yahoo Entertainment reached out to the actor's agent, but did not immediately receive a response.
-The DA's office isn't commenting.
-[Editor's note: This story was originally published on Wednesday, April 19 at 12:50 p.m.
-ET and was updated to include the Variety report.]